dvalenza/Trilateration-Example/README.md

 # Trilateration-Example
-This python script demonstrates how to get the location of an object from 3 beacons.
+This python script demonstrates how to get the location of an object from 3 beacons using a trilateration algorithim.